Become A Student Midwife

 First you need a personal statement.
 In this you should include why you want to be a midwife, what relevant study or experience you have which will benefit you (even a retail job gives you skills that are transferable – think time keeping, communication skills, the importance of keeping a clean working environment).
 Really try to sell yourself in your statement even if it feels like you’re blowing your own trumpet!
 Once you send your statement to your chosen University, the dreaded wait begins.
 Try not to get too disheartened if you don’t hear anything straight away, many universities wait until the deadline before replying to anyone to give everyone a fair chance.
 When you do get a response, don’t be surprised if you’re invited to take examinations to demonstrate your literacy and numeracy skills.
 These examinations aren’t to catch you out, but all midwives will use mathematical calculations in the work place and need to have a good command of the English language.

 Some universities will send you home after your tests so they can be marked and will contact you regarding an interview at a later date.
-These interviews can be scary but there are some amazing resources out there to help you prepare yourself, such as documents you can download from SMNET.
 Don’t be afraid to talk about your personal achievements and again really sell yourself if a question relating to them arises, but be mindful of staying on topic of what is asked of you.
 The questions can vary from the standard “Why do you want to be a midwife?” to “If you could be an animal what would it be and why?” or “What has recently been in the headlines for midwifery practice?”
 Really show these interviewers that you’re a great investment, and that you’re the one that they want!
 Some other questions may include: